AntoineZen/CSEL1/report/project.rst

 Application
 -----------

-The client application comunicate with the dameon using a TCP socket.
-It implement the user iterface to it in a simple comand line style.
+The client application communicate with the daemon using a TCP socket.
+It implement the user interface to it in a simple command line style.
 They are five commands:

  :help: Show this message & exit
  :mode [auto|manual]: Set the control mode